ezrafollower/locobot/README.md

 # ARG-NCTU LoCoBot and PyRobot

 The main lecture repo for LoCobot and Pyrobot of ARG NCTU.
-The repo is mainly for lectures and public activity purpose.
+The repo is mainly for lectures and PR purpose.

 ## Upon Your First Clone
 **Please follow these instructions carefully!!!**

 1. Create a ros workspace for pyrobot.

-The script will create a workspace, move the pyrobot to the workspace, git clone necessary packages and add ORBSLAM path.
+The script creates a workspace, moves the pyrobot to the workspace, git clone necessary packages and export ORBSLAM path.
 ```
 cd pyrobot
 source scripts/set_up_ws.sh
 ```
 2. Compile Orbslam in your workspace.
-If you are running on a LoCoBot, **Please make sure the camera is connected.**
+If you run this on a LoCoBot, **Please make sure the camera is connected.**
 ```
 cd ~/pyrobot-ws
 source docker_run.sh